cat no | io1033

 ioMicroglia APOE 4/3 are opti-ox deterministically programmed microglia carrying a genetically engineered heterozygous C112R mutation in the APOE gene, converting the wild-type APOE3 allele to APOE4, encoding the apolipoprotein E4.
 The APOE4 allele is the strongest genetic risk factor for late-onset Alzheimer's disease (AD).

-These cells offer a functional, rapidly maturing, and disease relevant system to study the role of APOE4 in late-onset AD, alongside a genetically matched wild-type control.
+These cells offer a functional, rapidly maturing, and disease relevant system to study the role of APOE4 in late-onset AD, alongside the genetically matched heterozygous ioMicroglia APOE 4/4 (io1033) and wild-type control ioMicroglia Male (io1021).

 Making True Comparisons